roshea6/BlueROVKalmanFilter/README.md

 - /robot_pose: A PoseStamped message containing current robot pose with an associated timestamp
 - /imu_filtered_state (MOST LIKELY GOING TO CHANGE): A custom message with the 12 values of the robot state mentioned earlier.
 Primarily used for debugging and tuning purposes

-### Extemded Kalman Filter + Unfiltered vs Filtered State Visualizer (Might get removed)
+### Kalman Filter + Unfiltered vs Filtered State Visualizer (Might get removed)

-To run the Extended Kalman Filter + state visualization node use the following command:
+To run the Kalman Filter + state visualization node use the following command:
 ```
 roslaunch EKF ekf_visualizer.launch
 ```

 This will play a bag file and show the unfiltered vs filtered output of the various sensors.
 Use it to tune values.
 Need to have a bag file to play!!

-### Extended Kalman Filter + BlueROV UI
+### Kalman Filter + BlueROV UI
-To run the Extended Kalman filter with the new UI for the BlueROV use the following command:
+To run the Kalman filter with the new UI for the BlueROV use the following command:
 ```
 roslaunch EKF blue_rov_ekf_ui.launch
 ```

-In addition to the EKF this will launch and opencv window with both the M750 and M1200 Sonar images stitched together as well as a matplotlib window with graphed data of robot state over time.
+In addition to the KF this will launch and opencv window with both the M750 and M1200 Sonar images stitched together as well as a matplotlib window with graphed data of robot state over time.

-### Extended Kalman Filter + RVIZ Visualization
+### Kalman Filter + RVIZ Visualization
-To run the Extended Kalman filter with the RVIZ visualization use the following command:
+To run the Kalman filter with the RVIZ visualization use the following command:
 ```
 roslaunch EKF rviz_state_viz.launch
 ```